T3.3: Handles Nulls

 WRITE (obj.MiddleName = "") // 1 (true)

-In SQL, when this object is saved, the MiddleName column will contain an empty string, not NULL:
+In SQL, when this object is saved, the MiddleName column is NULL, not a zero-length string:

 -- After saving the object above: